rmhcovid/txtmon/README.md

 ## How to Contribute

 We'd love to get your feedback and to hear about how you've been able to use this work in your own organisations.
-You can email us at rmhcovid@314.net.au (TODO Martin, new hospital address?).
+You can email us at rmhcovid@314.net.au.

 ## Reporting Issues

 We are not in a position to offer technical support.
-We are offering our work in the hope that it might be useful for other organisations to adapt.
+We are offering our work so far in the hope that it might be useful for other organisations.
+You may run something similar to what we have, or adapt it for your needs.

 You are welcome to add Issues using the normal GitHub process, however you *should not expect to get a reply*.